WA9ACE/redux-actionkit/README.md

+# Redux ActionKit
+Simple and small alternative to redux saga and redux thunk.

 ```js
 import { middleware as ActionKitMiddleware } from 'redux-actionkit'
 import actions from 'actions' // or wherever your listeners are stored